Skip to main content

 Copy Strategies

-In Digital.ai Deploy, a copy strategy is the mechanism used to transfer file.Folder artifacts to target hosts using the overthere.Host library.
+In Digital.ai Deploy, a copy strategy controls how file.Folder artifacts are transferred to target hosts using the overthere.Host library.
+It specifies whether files are packaged as an archive or copied individually, affecting deployment speed and compatibility.

-Deploy supports the following copy strategies: Tar, ZipUnix, ZipWindows, and OneByOne (default, fallback).
-Strategies are applied based on the chosen configuration.
+Deploy supports four copy strategies: Tar, ZipUnix, ZipWindows, and OneByOne (default/fallback).
+The strategy is selected based on your configuration and environment.

-• Windows: Ensure PowerShell 5.0 or later is available with unzip support.
+• Windows: Ensure PowerShell 5.0+ is available with unzip support.

 OneByOne

 Copies each file individually to the target host.
-This is the default for backward compatibility and is used as a fallback when no other strategy is configured.
-OneByOne works with any artifact type, but it's not recommended when your deployment needs to preserve file permissions.
+This is the default strategy for backward compatibility and acts as a fallback when no other strategy is configured.
+OneByOne works with any artifact type, but is not recommended if you need to preserve file permissions.

-This strategy does not preserve original file permissions.
-On Unix systems, files are deployed with default permissions (rw-r--r--).
-On Windows, standard ACLs are used, but POSIX permissions are not supported.
-If you're deploying between different operating systems (for example, Linux to Windows), all POSIX permission information will be lost.
+Original file permissions are not preserved.
+On Unix, files use default permissions (rw-r--r--).
+On Windows, standard ACLs are applied, but POSIX permissions are not supported.
+Deployments between different operating systems (for example, Linux to Windows) lose POSIX permission information.

 Deployment Performance

-The OneByOne strategy transfers files individually, which can result in significantly slower deployments especially for large folders or many small files due to the high number of transfer operations required.
-This approach is generally less efficient and slower compared to archive-based strategies.
+The OneByOne strategy transfers files individually, which can result in slower deployments, especially for large folders or many small files, due to the high number of transfer operations.
+This approach is less efficient than archive-based strategies.

-For faster deployments and better handling of file permissions, it is recommended to use Tar or Zip strategies, which transfer all files as a single archive and then extract them on the target host.
+For faster deployments and better file permission handling, use Tar or Zip strategies, which transfer all files as a single archive and extract them on the target host.

 Tar

-Bundles files into a tar archive, transfers, and extracts in place.
-From Deploy 25.3+, Tar supports advanced options like --strip-components and members for file.Folder, enabling targeted extraction and flattening directory structures.
-Use for .tar, .tar.gz, and .tar.bz2 artifacts on Unix/Linux systems over SSH, especially when you need to preserve file permissions.
+Bundles files into a tar archive, transfers, and extracts them on the target host.
+From Deploy 25.3+, Tar supports options like --strip-components and members for file.Folder, enabling targeted extraction and directory flattening.
+Use this strategy for .tar, .tar.gz, and .tar.bz2 artifacts on Unix/Linux systems over SSH, especially when you need to preserve file permissions.

-Original file permissions are preserved when deploying to Unix/Linux using SSH.
-Deployments to localhost or between different operating systems (Unix to Windows) may not retain permissions.
+Original file permissions are preserved when deploying to Unix/Linux via SSH.
+Deployments to localhost or across different operating systems (for example, Unix to Windows) may not retain permissions.

 Limitation: